itfanr/ros2-wiki/Linux-Development-Setup.md

 ### Install one or more DDS implementations

 ROS 2.0 builds on top of DDS.
-It is compatible with multiple vendors.
-The downloaded ROS 2.0 code from the repositories comes bundled with eProsima Fast RTPS.
+It is compatible with multiple DDS or RTPS (the DDS wire protocol) vendors.
+The repositories you downloaded for ROS 2.0 includes eProsima's Fast RTPS, which is the only bundled vendor.
-You may choose to provide additional DDS implementations.
-If you do so, ROS 2.0 will compile for each one.
+If you would like to use one of the other vendors you will need to install their software separately before building.
+The ROS 2.0 build will automatically build support for vendors that have been installed and sourced correctly.

 By default we will demonstrate installing PrismTech OpenSplice using Debian packages built by OSRF.
 Detailed instructions for installing other DDS vendors are provided in the "Alternative DDS sources" section below.